pjnalls/pjnalls/README.md

 > A great specialist is also a good generalist.

-👆🏾 I think its important to have a broad and deep understanding of UIs, JavaScript, and overall aesthetics for any application which needs good UX facilitated by a great UI.
+👆🏾 I think it's important to have a broad and deep understanding of UIs, JavaScript, and overall aesthetics for any application which needs good UX facilitated by a great UI.

 ...
 <br>